An A to Z Guide on How to Sleep Train Your Baby

 1. Establish a Sleep Routine

 When it comes to sleep training, consistency really helps.
 Work on a 30 to 60-minute routine that you can follow every day.
-It could include anything calming, from a bath to brushing their teeth to reading a book.
+It could include anything calming, from a bath to using a swaddle blanket.

 Avoid anything overstimulating.